Addicts Heal Best in a Community of Recovery

 Interestingly, addicts don’t engage in their addiction to have a fun time and feel good; they do it to escape from life and feel less.
 They turn to addictive substances and behaviors to self-medicate (to numb) their emotional and psychological discomfort – loneliness, boredom, shame, fear, anxiety, depression, and the like.

 Non-addicts turn to other people when they’re feeling emotional discomfort.
 Addicts would rather eat dirt.
-For addicts, unresolved (usually early-life) trauma has poisoned the well of attachment and connection.
+For addicts, unresolved trauma has poisoned the well of attachment and connection.
 Others have hurt them, let them down, and left them feeling unloved, unworthy, abandoned, or intruded upon.
 Because of this, they fear and avoid emotional intimacy.
-For them, it’s easier and emotionally safer to self-soothe by escaping through use of an addictive substance or behavior.
+For them, it’s easier and emotionally safer to self-soothe by numbing themselves through use of an addictive substance or behavior.

 When addictions are thought of in this way – as an intimacy deficit or disorder – it is clear that the best hope for recovery and healing is not white-knuckling it through withdrawal and then drawing on deep reserves of willpower, it’s developing a secure sense of intimacy, trust, and connection with other people.
 This is the emotional healing that addicts desperately need.